 Breastfeeding helps you and your baby stay healthy.
-Not only does breastfeeding support the growth and development of your baby, but it also protects against illness and infection.
+It supports the growth and development of your baby and helps protect against illness and infection.

-The Snohomish Health District's Women, Infants, and Children (WIC) program encourages all new moms to breastfeed and provides breastfeeding support and resource information.
+The Snohomish Health District's Women, Infants, and Children (WIC) program encourages all new moms to breastfeed.
+We provide support, including:

 Your right to breastfeed